rjhunjhunwala/pennApps/README.md

 <h3 id="inspiration">Inspiration</h3>

-<p>Thereâ€™s so much violence and hate in this world, and itâ€™s really stressing everybody out.
-We decided we needed to create a way for people to let out their stress in a way that doesnâ€™t hurt others.
-Also, itâ€™s only a matter of time before the zombie apocalypse, and thatâ€™s pretty stressful too.</p>
+<p>There's so much violence and hate in this world, and it's really stressing everybody out.
+We decided we needed to create a way for people to let out their stress in a way that doesn't hurt others.
+Also, itâ€™s only a matter of time before the zombie apocalypse, and that's pretty stressful too.</p>